hm-seclab/open-brski/README.md

 #### Currently unsupported features and missings

+##### MASA

 - MASA URI in Pledge idevid certificate is not supported.
 The MASA uri needs to be set in the configuration file.
 - The MASA does not verify the validity of the RVR in order to generate a voucher.
 This seems to be ok to do as per the reference implementation, but validation is a must have feature in the future.

+##### Pledge
 - Pledge verification of received artifacts is WIP
+- A real pledge implementation based on the ESP32-S3 is WIP
+- Pledge discovery is only simulated and not implemented over mDNS

+##### General
 - The JWS implementation is unfortunately not up to standard.
 There are a number of JWS/Jose/Jsonwebtoken libaries in the Rust ecosystem, all with their respective tradeoffs
 - Currently, this library depends on OpenSSL.
-I would love to replace this with ring in the future.
+I would love to replace this with ring in the
-- There is a severe lack of documentation
-- A real pledge implementation based on the ESP32-S3 is WIP
-- Pledge discovery is only simulated and not implemented over mDNS
 - This library does currently not support communication over TLS.
-- Each client currently does not verify that the given private key fits the certificate's public key before starting.
+- Each client currently does not not yet verify that the given private key fits the certificate's public key before starting.